xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 <p align="justify"> <b>3 .Unreliable Transport:</b> SNMP traps use UDP for transport.
 UDP is inherently unreliable.
 If a trap doesn't reach a data collector, the information will be lost.</p>

-**4. Scalability Challenges:** SNMP encounters scalability challenges as the number of managed devices grows, requiring the management system to handle connection maintenance, polling intervals, and data processing, which can strain resources and hinder efficient management of large networks.
+<p align="justify"> <b>4.
+Scalability Challenges:</b> SNMP encounters scalability challenges as the number of managed devices grows, requiring the management system to handle connection maintenance, polling intervals, and data processing, which can strain resources and hinder efficient management of large networks.</p>

-**5. Limited Event-Driven Monitoring:** Due to its reliance on polling, SNMP is less adept at capturing and responding to event-driven conditions, resulting in potential delays in detecting and reporting critical network events or anomalies unless they coincide with polling intervals.
+<p align="justify"> <b>5.
+Limited Event-Driven Monitoring:</b> Due to its reliance on polling, SNMP is less adept at capturing and responding to event-driven conditions, resulting in potential delays in detecting and reporting critical network events or anomalies unless they coincide with polling intervals.</p>

-**6. Lack of Flexibility:** Extending or modifying the hierarchical data model of SNMP, defined by MIBs, involves complex and time-consuming updates to both the management system and network devices.
-This process limits flexibility in adding new metrics or adapting to evolving network requirements.
+<p align="justify"> <b>6.
+Lack of Flexibility:</b> Extending or modifying the hierarchical data model of SNMP, defined by MIBs, involves complex and time-consuming updates to both the management system and network devices.
+This process limits flexibility in adding new metrics or adapting to evolving network requirements.</p>

-These limitations are manageable for small number of devices, but when it comes to managing a network with 1000s of devices, it becomes challenging.
+<p align="justify">These limitations are manageable for small number of devices, but when it comes to managing a network with 1000s of devices, it becomes challenging.
 There is a need to have an alternative that addresses these limitations.
-And that's is when 'Streaming Telemetry' comes into the role.
+And that's is when 'Streaming Telemetry' comes into the role.</p>

 # What is Streaming Telemetry?

-<p align="justify"> Streaming telemetry represents a modern and efficient approach to network monitoring and data collection, where network devices autonomously **push** real-time operational data to a central management system (or collector) using frameworks like <b>gRPC</b> .</p>
+<p align="justify"> Streaming telemetry represents a modern and efficient approach to network monitoring and data collection, where network devices autonomously <b>push</b> real-time operational data to a central management system (or collector) using frameworks like <b>gRPC</b> .</p>

 <p align="justify">This continuous streaming enables granular visibility into network behavior, facilitates prompt anomaly detection, optimization of resources, and informed decision-making for network management and troubleshooting.</p>